 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables students to meet the Massachusetts and common core learning standards for Pre-Kindergarten-grade 8. - 2.
-Be available to meet with parents about student progress as needed, including parent conferences to be held each fall. - 3.
+Be available to meet with parents about student progress as needed, including parent conferences to be held each fall.
+The format of these conferences will be determined based on recent public health data with virtual meetings being an option. - 3.
 Encourage communication between parents and teachers and provide frequent reports on their children's progress.
 The school will provide report cards three times during the academic year. - 4.
 Provide opportunities for parents to be actively involved in their child's education at school and join together to create a strong community supporting the common values of academic excellence, respect for others and a strong work ethic. - 5.
-Encourage parents to volunteer, to participate in the life of the community and will consider the needs of parents in its planning. - 6.
+Encourage parents to volunteer, to participate in the life of the community and will consider the needs of parents in its planning.
+This participation of in-person support may be limited based on recent public health data. - 6.
 Invite all parents to an annual PAB meeting at which information on the Title I program will be shared. - 7.
 Conduct with parents an annual evaluation of the content and effectiveness of the parental involvement policy in improving the academic quality of the school, and use the findings of the evaluation to design strategies for more effective parental involvement and revise the parental involvement policies if necessary.